-There’s been a hum of excitement in the air about a new entertainment venue being built in Las Vegas.
+There’s been a hum of excitement in the air about a new entertainment venue in Las Vegas.
 For most people, it started with a mysterious Superbowl ad that featured U2 and a spherical object floating over Sin City.
 For Vegas locals, it’s been an enormous construction site that’s been taking shape for years behind The Venetian.

 What Is the Las Vegas Sphere?